Eusha425/Password-Generator/README.txt

-This program creates a password by taking random characters, alphabet and numbers
+This program creates a password by taking random special characters, alphabet and numbers